-If you think that describing Holmes' paragraph as a two-part argument in the alternative is contrived, rest assured that it has been so construed as far as 1 am aware by every commentator and Judge that has addressed the question.
+If you think that describing Holmes' paragraph as a two-part argument in the alternative is contrived, rest assured that it has been so construed as far as I am aware by every commentator and Judge that has addressed the question.
 No less a student of Holmes than G. Edward White has written that the "critical paragraph" of Holmes' opinion made the following arguments in succession. . . .
 The transport [in interstate commerce] was merely 'incidental' to the exhibition.
-The exhibition, in fact, could not be called 'trade or commerce' at all . . . .
+The exhibition, in fact, could not be called 'trade or commerce' at all 34 of baseball "would not be called trade or commerce as those terms were commonly understood."
+35 resting on dual grounds, holding that baseball was a local enterprise unchanged in character by the elements of interstate transportation incident to the exhibition, and that personal effort in the sport, since unrelated to production, was not a subject of commerce.36

-He even describes the place in the paragraph where I have inserted a "[2]" as the "point ... where Holmes sought to move on from his discussion of ... interstate transportation" as incidentally affecting commerce, in order to make the additional point that the exhibition of baseball "would not be called trade or commerce as those terms were commonly understood."35 resting on dual grounds, holding that baseball was a local enterprise unchanged in character by the elements of interstate transportation incident to the exhibition, and that personal effort in the sport, since unrelated to production, was not a subject of commerce.
+He even describes the place in the paragraph where I have inserted a "[2]" as the "point . . . where Holmes sought to move on from his discussion of . . . interstate transportation" as incidentally affecting commerce, in order to make the additional point that the exhibition